What age group do I sign my child up for?

 What is the pick-up procedure for the camp programs?

 Pick up is promptly at each camp's designated conclusion time.
 (Please refer to your camp brochure.)
 Staff will ask the pick-up person for a photo ID until they recognize the individual.
 A five-minute grace period will be granted for late pick up.
-If the pick-up person is later than five minutes, a charge of $1 per minute of lateness will be issued.
-If pick-up person will be later than 30 minutes, parents will be notified to pick-up their child up After Care at the Maine Park Leisure Center.
+If the pick-up person is later than five minutes, a charge of $1 per minute will be issued.
+If pick-up person will be later than 15 minutes, parents will be notified to pick-up their child up After Care at the Maine Park Leisure Center.

 What is the ratio of campers to counselors?